JanetHunt/jennynet/README.md

 -----------------

+22.03.2018  working commit:
+	- Introduced new protocol signal "close request" and added protocol to ensure proper delivery of object data sent at the connection interface even when connection is closed by the user immediately.
+	- introduced new event type in ConnectionListener: CONNECTION CLOSED.
+	CLOSED does not indicate socket inactivity any more but only interface closure.
+DISCONNECTED indicates socket inactivity.
+	Both events are separate and CLOSED regularly occurs before DISCONNECT.
+	- Exported CoreSend data queue and socket-service thread to STATIC in order to reduce number of threads active per connection.

 21.03.2018  working commit: updated serialisation libraries to Kryo 4.0.1;
             object instantiation supplemented for all classes which implement
             the "Serializable" interface.